nm-l2tp/NetworkManager-l2tp/README.md

 # NetworkMananger-l2tp

+DO NOT PROVIDE PRE-BUILT BINARIES of THIS RELEASE UNTIL THE INTENDED LINUX DISTRIBUTION SHIPS WITH OPENSSL 3.0.0 OR LATER THAT IS COMPATIBLE with the GPLv2 LICENSE.
+But the source code will build with OpenSSL 1.1.0 and later.

 NetworkManager-l2tp is a VPN plugin for NetworkManager 1.8 and later which provides support for L2TP and L2TP/IPsec (i.e. L2TP over IPsec) connections.